Pati Patni Aur Woh Posters: Kartik Aaryan, Bhumi Pednekar & Ananya Panday Introduce Their Characters

 The orginal flick revolved around Ranjeet (Sanjeev Kumar), a married man with a son who develops a soft corner for his secretary Nirmala (Ranjeeta).

-Helmed by Mudassir Aziz, Patni Patni Aur Woh is slated to hit the big screens on December 6, 2019.
+Helmed by Mudassir Aziz, Pati Patni Aur Woh is slated to hit the big screens on December 6, 2019.

 Affairs Aaj Kal: Why Is Kartik Aaryan Desperate To Maintain A Distance From Sara Ali Khan?